 Internship opportunities are available for undergraduate and graduate students in the fields of counseling, social work, marketing, and child development.

 Crisis Intervention for the community following a sudden death.

 Referrals are made to other agencies as needed.

 School Grief Support Project – Partnership with area districts to provide grief support services to students in identified feeder patterns.

 Training to School counselors – Counselors are trained to facilitate grief support groups for the students and parents attending the school sessions.

-- Speaker's Bureau – Speakers available to provide information about our services and helping through the grieving process
+Speaker’s Bureau – Speakers available to provide information about our services and help through the grieving process.